LavenderFive/.github/profile/README.md

 </p>

 ## Who Are We
-[Lavender.Fives Nodes](https://www.lavenderfive.com/) is a company of 3 boasting 15+ years in Software development and system administration experience.
-With over **45.000 delegators** we are one of the most trusted Proof of Stake validators, and for good reason!
+[Lavender.Fives Nodes](https://www.lavenderfive.com/) is a company of 3 dedicated to bringing secure infrastructure and pragmatic software solutions to over 30 proof-of-stake blockchains.
+With 15+ years in software development and system administration experience we guarantee safety for the funds of over **45.000 delegators**.
+This makes us one of the most trusted Proof of Stake validators, and for good reason!

 Our team is able to maintain industry-leading uptime by using dedicated servers around the world, multiple 24/7 alerting systems in place, and a remote signing solution with always-ready backups.
 We are proud to say we serve as validators on more than 30 mainnets processing Millions of transactions every month!